-Due to the constant rising demand for faster speed and higher bandwidths fiber-optic transmission is fast becoming a popular choice when having a new structured network cabling system installed and like any type of cable fiber-optic cabling does have its advantages and disadvantages.
+Due to the constantly rising demand for faster speed and higher bandwidths fiber-optic transmission is fast becoming a popular choice when having a new structured network cabling system installed and like any type of cable fiber-optic cabling does have its advantages and disadvantages.
 However according to a recently published report by Global Newswire the fiber-optics market was globally valued at approximately 2.75 billion dollars back in 2016 and is expected to grow to a staggering 3.72 billion within the next four years.

 What Is Fiber-Optic Transmission?

-Each of the individual fibres consists of a thin glass core surrounded by a reflective outer optical cladding, that is enclosed in a protective plastic coating.
+Each of the individual fibers consists of a thin glass core surrounded by a reflective outer optical cladding, that is enclosed in a protective plastic coating.
 When they are put into bundles to form a cable they are further protected by an extra outer jacket and are capable of transmitting the light pulses over vast distances to get the data to its intended destination.

-There is some loss of signal when the light is transmitted over distances than are over half a mile, so there are optical re-generators that are spliced along the cable to assist boosting it along.
+There is some loss of signal when the light is transmitted over distances that are over half a mile, so there are optical re-generators that are spliced along the cable to assist in boosting it along.
 These re-generators consist of specially coated optical fibers, the coating is there to serve as a special laser amplifier for the light signal.

-Finally when the light signal reaches its intended destination there is an optical receiver then takes the incoming digital signal and decodes the data and sends it to the workstations devices.
+Finally, when the light signal reaches its intended destination there is an optical receiver then takes the incoming digital signal and decodes the data, and sends it to the workstation’s devices.

-Advantages of Using Fiber-Optic
+Advantages of Using Fiber-Optic cabling

 The use of fiber-optic cabling offers some big advantages in today’s technologically advancing world and the main ones over copper are set out below.

-Bandwidth – One of the main benefits of using fiber-optic cable is the extremely high bandwidth that it can offer, which is far greater than any of the different categories of copper cables capabilities.
+Bandwidth – One of the main benefits of using fiber-optic cable is the extremely high bandwidth that it can offer, which is far greater than any of the different categories of copper cable capabilities.

-Distance – Fiber-optic cables are capable of transmitting data over very long distances with minimal amount of power loss.
+Distance – Fiber-optic cables are capable of transmitting data over very long distances with a minimal amount of power loss.

-Security – Data security is a huge concern in the communications market and as fiber-optics transfer signals via light there is no way that the data can be tapped into.
+Security – Data security is a huge concern in the communications market and as fiber-optics transfer signals via light, there is no way that the data can be tapped into.

 Size – Fiber-optic cable is a much smaller diameter than coaxial cable and this means there is more space in the transmission.